British occupation of the Faroe Islands

-Operation Valentine, the British occupation of the Faroe Islands during the Second World War, began after Operation Weserübung, the German invasion of metropolitan Denmark and Norway.
-In April 1940, the United Kingdom occupied the strategically important Faroe Islands (part of Denmark) to forestall a German invasion.
-The Faroe Islands became part of the British Northern Garrisons, a chain of islands across the Atlantic Ocean, between Orkney and Iceland.
-British troops left shortly after the end of the war.
+British occupation of the Faroe Islands during the Second World War, began shortly after the German launched (9 April 1940) Operation Weserübung, the invasion of metropolitan Denmark and Norway.
+By 13 April 1940, the United Kingdom had occupied the strategically important Faroe Islands (part of Denmark) to forestall a German occupation of the archipelago.
+The Faroe Islands became part of the area of the British Northern Garrisons, a chain of islands across the Atlantic Ocean, from Orkney to Iceland.
+British troops left shortly after the war ended in 1945.

 Background

 At the time of the Danish surrender in 1940, the Faroe Islands had the status of an amt (county) of the Danish Realm.
 The islands' local government consisted of the amtmand or county prefect, Carl Aage Hilbert, and an assembly, the Løgting.
 On the morning of 9 April, telegraphic communication between Denmark and the Faroe Islands ceased abruptly, but radio soon carried the news of the surrender to the Faroese.
 Valdemar Lützen had been the British honorary consul in the Faroese capital Tórshavn for 30 years.